 2.1.
-The parish of Southwell is located within the county of Nottinghamshire and is approximately 8 miles from the town of Newark-on-Trent, 15 miles from the city of Nottingham and 7 miles from the town of Mansfield.
+The parish of Southwell is located within the county of Nottinghamshire and is approximately 8 miles from the town of Newark-on-Trent, 15 miles from the city of Nottingham and 7-12 miles from the town of Mansfield.
 The wider parish outside the urban boundary is predominantly rural with a few minor settlements that have strong links with Southwell as their Service Centre.
-The majority of the parish's development is located within the Town.
+The majority of the parish's development is located within the Town which includes The Minster, which is the cathedral church of the Southwell and Nottinghamshire diocese.
+To the south of the town lies Nottingham Trent University Brackenhurst campus.
+Both flourish because of international renown and both are major employers and contributors to the local economy.